gazay/gon/README.md

 If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use this force!

+Now you can easily renew data in your variables through ajax with [gon.watch](https://github.com/gazay/gon/wiki/Usage-gon-watch)!

 With [Jbuilder](https://github.com/rails/jbuilder) and [Rabl](https://github.com/nesquena/rabl) support!

 For Sinatra available [gon-sinatra](https://github.com/gazay/gon-sinatra).